-The following description of the Packaging Corporation of America Thrift Plan for Hourly Employees (the "Plan") provides general information.
-The Plan Sponsor is Packaging Corporation of America (the "Company" or "PCA").
-Participants should refer to the applicable plan document, including the special appendix sections ("Special Appendix"), for a more complete description of eligibility requirements, contribution limits, Company matching contributions, and vesting provisions.
-There is a Special Appendix for each Company location.
+The following description of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees (the "Plan") provides general information.
+The Plan Sponsor is Packaging Corporation of America (the "Company" or PCA").
+Participants should refer to the plan document for a more complete description of the Plan's provisions.